docupike/docs/docs/en/user/basics/categories-and-attributes.md

 ---
 title: Categories and attributes
-description: Documentation basics about categories and attributes in docupike
+description: Documentation basics about categories and attributes in i-doit up
 lang: en
 ---